Nuclear Power in Bulgaria

 Early in 2010, Russia offered a loan to finance construction activities until a strategic investor was found, but this offer was rejected by the Bulgarian governmentk.
-Later in 2010, at the end of November, NEK signed a memorandum of understanding (MoU) with Rosatom to establish a new project company – Belene Power Company – with initially 51% being held by NEK.
+In November 2010 NEK signed a memorandum of understanding (MoU) with Rosatom to establish a new project company – Belene Power Company – with initially 51% being held by NEK.
 For its part, Rosatom was to endeavour to arrange financing for the project, attract other investors, and facilitate ASE achieving commissioning of the reactors by 2016 and 2017.8 NEK would transfer the site and work to date as in-kind contributions.
 Development of the plant's economic model and the selection of investors was to be be carried out by HSBC, which was selected by BEH as project consultant in November 2010.

 The non-binding agreement called for Belene Power Company to be established before April 2011 and for construction to resume before October 2011.
-However, there remained several issues to be resolved, notably the cost of the projectl.
+However, there remained several issues to be resolved, notably the cost esclation provisions for the projectl.

 In September 2011 AtomStroyExport and NEK signed a supplement to their agreement on the construction of the Belene plant, extending it until the end of March 2012.
 While NEK stalled as it sought some $10.5 billion of Western investment funding, ASE said that work on the foundation pit for the first reactor at Belene had been completed and other preparatory infrastructure was in place.

 In March 2012 the government said that it would pay for one set of VVER-1000 hardware which has already been manufactured and install it at Kozloduy as an AES-92 unit.
-This appears to amount to about €500 million.
-However, Rosatom has claimed a further €500 million in damages for the aborted project, and has said that it might accept the assets of NEK as settlement.
-In February 2013, after the resignation of prime minister and cabinet, parliament confirmed that the project would be abandoned in favour of building a new unit at Kozloduy.
-However late in 2014 following an election the matter was again under consideration.
+This apparently amounted to about €500 million.
+However, Rosatom claimed a further €500 million in damages for the aborted project, and said that it might accept the assets of NEK as settlement.
+In February 2013, after the resignation of the prime minister and cabinet, parliament confirmed that the project would be abandoned in favour of building a new unit at Kozloduy.
+Then, late in 2014 following an election, the matter was again under consideration.

-Rosatom is keen to supply fuel for 60 years, and has said that work to the value of €2.5 billion could be available for Bulgarian companies, mostly in engineering.
+Rosatom was keen to supply fuel for 60 years, and said that work to the value of €2.5 billion could be available for Bulgarian companies, mostly in engineering.

 All front end fuel cycle services in Bulgaria are provided by Russia's TVEL through Techsnabexport (Tenex).